Tree Safety Basics: Ways to Spot a Tree in Danger of Falling

 Dead or dying branches

-How to Assess the Risk of a Tree Falling
+How do you assess the risk of a Tree Falls

 Make an appointment with a professional